 - Manages, motivates and trains the unit’s staff, ensuring effective teamwork, high standards of work quality and organizational performance, continuous learning and encourages innovation in others.

 - Supervises the day to day operation of all assigned staff including the scheduling, assigning and reviewing of work.
 Authorizes and controls vacation and overtime requests.
 Monitors and evaluates staff performance, approves salary increments and recommends disciplinary action when necessary.

 - Develops, recommends and administers the annual budget for the unit, and ensures that the unit’s expenditures are controlled and maintained within approved budget limitations.

-- Completed post-secondary education/training pertinent to the job function (Engineer preferred) or equivalent combination of education and experience.
+- Completed post-secondary education/training pertinent to the job function (Civil Engineering Technology, Electrician, Engineer preferred), or equivalent combination of education and experience.

 - Considerable management experience gained through progressively more responsible positions held in business, commerce or a municipal environment.

 - Considerable experience in project management, specifically leading complex projects.

 - Extensive experience in Transportation Services related traffic operations and activities.